netdata/netdata/health/REFERENCE.md

 The alarm or template will be used only if the operating system of the host matches this list specified in `os`.
 The value is a space-separated list.

-The following example enables the entity on Linux, FreeBSD, and MacOS, but no other operating systems.
+The following example enables the entity on Linux, FreeBSD, and macOS, but no other operating systems.

 ```yaml
 os: linux freebsd macos